How The Length Of A Blog Post Impacts How Successful The Page Ranks With SEO

 3. Click-Through-Rate (CTR)

 RankBrain hold organic CTR as an important ranking signal.
 CTR is a measure of how successful your page is in appealing to users.
 The right description tag and title tag on a lengthy blog post can improve your CTR rate.
+Also pay attention to blog post titles.

 What is the Ideal Blog Post Length in 2019?